 To ensure that your relationships with stakeholders are built on trust, give them a reason to trust you.
 For example, you should always speak openly and avoid speaking about people behind their backs.
-The thing is, trust works both ways: if you don’t trust a person, he or she will not trust you.
+Trust works both ways: if you don’t trust a person, he or she will not trust you.

-To avoid that, do your best to engage and gain a deep understanding of position of stakeholders.
+To avoid that, do your best to engage and gain a deep understanding of the position of stakeholders.
 Ask their opinion.
 Make eye contact.
 Consider them friends.
-When you understand why they think this way, you can speak up about your position and agenda.
+You can speak up about your position and agenda when you understand why they think this way.

-Stakeholders appreciate it when project managers and leaders assume responsibility for their errors and resolve issues in an efficient way.
-The ability to change a situation for the better and eliminate negative consequences is something very valuable when it comes to building and maintaining good relationships with them.
+Stakeholders appreciate it when project managers and leaders take responsibility for their errors and resolve issues efficiently.
+The ability to change a situation for the better and eliminate negative consequences is very valuable when building and maintaining good relationships with them.

-Of course, not one knows how a project will perform and what challenges are waiting in the future.
+Of course, no one knows how a project will perform and what future challenges await.
 Stakeholders understand that.
-What they are really interested in is the response of the managers and leaders to these challenges.
+They are really interested in the response of the managers and leaders to these challenges.

-It is a duty of project managers and leaders to inform stakeholders about the performance of the company.
-Presenting an inaccurate information in this case means a breach of trust, and we already know what happens after that.
+It is the duty of project managers and leaders to inform stakeholders about the performance of the company.
+Presenting inaccurate information, in this case, means a breach of trust, and we already know what happens after that.

 Always provide accurate and reliable information to avoid ruining good relationships.
-Don’t feel pressured to agree to unreasonable demands and never overpromise.
+Don’t feel pressured to agree to unreasonable demands, and never overpromise.
 If a project encounters some issues, be open about them.
 “Years of working in an essay writing service have taught me that hiding something from stakeholders can become a huge problem if that something grows,” says Mark Whittaker, a project manager.
-“Tt’s better to inform them right away is a problem emerged.”
+“It’s better to inform them right away if a problem emerges.”

 Your stakeholders will appreciate and respect you for being open and honest.
 Moreover, they will be more willing to help before the situation goes out of control.

 Don’t be afraid to joke and show yourself as a human with history, unique features, and interests.
 Thus, you’ll reveal yourself to the people you interact with every day, and they will appreciate it.
-For example, you can talk about music, food, sports, or any other interests you have.
+For example, you can talk about music, food, sports, or other interests.